nigelhorne/vwf/README.md

 CGI::IDS, Data::Throttler, Config::Auto and Template.

-You'll need to create cgi-bin files for each of your page sets (e.g. create foo.pl for .../web/*/*/foo.html).
-That's easier than you think because most of the time you'll use index.pl as a template and change the two places that VWF::index appear to VWF::foo.
+You'll need to create cgi-bin files for each of your page sets (e.g. create foo.fcgi for .../web/*/*/foo.html).
+That's easier than you think because most of the time you'll use index.fcgi as a template and change the two places that VWF::index appear to VWF::foo.

 Now you need to tell VWF where to find the configuration files.
 Create a